Summer Camps

 Every summer, kids and teens get on the Bard stages and make Shakespeare their own, coached by professional actors!
 Whether you’re new to Shakespeare or you know the plays by heart, here’s your chance to bring the language to life with YOUR imagination, YOUR big questions, and YOUR voice.

-Registration includes a pair of complimentary tickets for a participant and a guest to attend our BMO Mainstage production.
+Registration includes a pair of complimentary tickets for a participant + a guest to attend a scheduled performance of a BMO Mainstage production.

 If you have questions about Summer Camps, please email Katie Johnstone, or phone (604-737-0625 ext 2262).